 The Holly Blue is widespread and common in England and Wales.
 It is gradually extending northwards into Scotland.
 It fluctuates widely in numbers giving rise to a regular cycle of a few years, believed to be caused by a parasitic wasp.
 There appears not to be any significant decline in numbers in the 20th century like most species although many colonies became extinct at a local level but new sites would be colonised quickly (Heath et al.).
 Since the 1970s there has been an increase in numbers and expansion in range but since 2007 a slight reversal has occurred (Brereton et al.).
 In Hertfordshire and Middlesex the long-term trend in distribution also appears to be positive although abundance is more variable (Wood, 2016).
+It appears to be more common in London than in Hertfordshire.

 United Kingdom | Herts & Middx | |||